zhanziyang/vue-croppa/site/v2-api.md

 | `videoEnabled` | `false` | Accept browser-playable videos |
 | `inputAttrs` | — | Attributes for the underlying file input |
 | `modelValue` | — | In-memory Vue 3 `v-model` state |

+Zoom level 1 means the image just covers the viewport; 2 shows half as much of it, 0.5 twice as much.
+Wheel, pinch, and `zoom()` steps stop at `minZoom` and `maxZoom`.
+Bounds are clamped to `1e-4`–`1e4`.
+A state already outside the range, from `initialSize="natural"`, rotation, or `applyMetadata()`, is kept as-is and can only be zoomed back toward the range. `getZoomLevel(crop, orientedSource, viewport)` returns the current level, for example to drive a zoom slider.

 The `initial` slot accepts an image, including an optional `data-exif-orientation` hint.
 File input JPEGs use their EXIF orientation once in modern browsers.